kf5fay/group-gifting/README.md

-# 🎄 Holiday Gift Exchange App

-A festive web app for organizing gift exchanges with family and friends.
-Each group gets a unique shareable link, and members can add wishlists, claim gifts, and coordinate purchases.

 # 🎄 ComeGiftIt - Holiday Gift Exchange App

 A festive web app for organizing gift exchanges with family and friends.
 Each group gets a unique shareable link, and members can add wishlists, claim gifts, and coordinate purchases—all while preserving the surprise of who's getting what!